eddmann/eddmann.github.io/_posts/2014/2014-03-12-introduction-to-creating-a-basic-php-extension.md

 fi
 ```

-We are then able to provide the extension with an implementation using the ('hello.c') example below.
+We are then able to provide the extension with an implementation using the (`hello.c`) example below.

 ```c
 #ifdef HAVE_CONFIG_H